xde-mcp/mastra/docs/reference-guide.md

 Mastra organizes its reference documentation in folders with the same structure as its core concepts: `CLI`,`LLMs and Models`, `Agents`, `Engines`, `RAG`, `Observability`.
 Each function gets its own page, such as `src/pages/reference/agents/createTool.mdx`.

-We try to stay away from creating classes because it's not very Typescript-y, but they get their own pages too.
+We try to stay away from creating classes because it's not very TypeScript-y, but they get their own pages too.

 Below is a guide for reference documentation on a function.
 They illustrate `Parameters` and `Returns`, using a <PropertiesTable> component to list options, types, and defaults.